You’ve probably heard that employee recognition is important. But do you know why?

 Many organizations mistakenly believe that millennial employees are primarily focused on perks: ping-pong tables, free beer, etc. But the truth is, millennials just want to be treated like more than a number.
 When they feel valued, appreciated, and cared for, millennials will put in their best work.

 To keep millennial employees engaged, and prevent quiet-quitting, organizations should have a way to spotlight employees for their hard work and encourage a company culture that promotes employee well-being.

 4. High-performing teams receive nearly six times more positive feedback than less effective teams.

 Employee recognition doesn't just feel good — it can also boost productivity.
 According to a 2016 study in American Behavioral Scientist, public recognition has a positive impact on team performance.

-That's because when employees receive positive feedback for good work, they feel more motivated to strive to meet team goals.
+That's because when employees receive positive feedback for good work, they feel more confident and motivated to strive to meet team goals.

 Unfortunately, many organizations overlook the importance of creating a company culture that fosters recognition.
 65% of employees haven't received any form of recognition in the past year.